noemiernst/StackExchangeMathDataset/README.md

 # FormulaRetrieval

-Processing [stack exchange data dump](https://archive.org/details/stackexchange) to a dataset for fomula retrieval
+Processing [stack exchange data dump](https://archive.org/details/stackexchange) to a dataset in a database

 ## Requirements